iterative/dvc.org/content/blog/2022-04-11-CML-runners-saving-models-1.md

 our CI/CD to provision a runner and run the script.
 We define our workflow in `cml.yaml` and save it in the `.github/workflows` directory.
 This way GitHub will automatically run the workflow whenever it is triggered.
-In this case the triggers are a manual run and the daily schedule.
+In this case the triggers are on (manual) request as well as daily (automatic) schedule.

 <admon type="info">